wanlint/AI-Art-Assistant/README.md

 - CLIP_Score:
     - Objective: Used in Evaluation part of our project, where we compared the generative ability of text-to-image models for VQGAN+CLIP and diffusion model.
 It calculates how similar an image output is to it's text input.

+- Evaluation Metrics:
+    - Objective: Used to evaluate the performance of the models.